 The NW Parking District Liaison works with the NW Parking Stakeholder Advisory Committee (SAC) to manage parking demand in NW.
 They decide how to spend revenue from parking on neighborhood projects and programs, including the Transportation Wallet, bike parking fund, safety projects, and more.

-Residents and employees who live or work within the Northwest Parking District are eligible to purchase a Transportation Wallet for $99, or trade in an eligible Zone M parking permit and receive one for free.
-Additionally, people in the district who qualify for Honored Citizen and Low Income transit fare can apply for a free "Golden" Transportation Wallet.
+Residents and employees who live or work within the Northwest Parking District are eligible to purchase a Transportation Wallet for $99, or opt-out of renewing a Zone M parking permit and receive one for free.
+Additionally, people in the district who qualify for TriMet's Low Income transit fare can apply for a free "Golden" Transportation Wallet.

 The Transportation Wallet is made possible by parking permit surcharge fees collected in the NW Parking District, thanks to the support of the NW Parking District Stakeholder Advisory Committee, which makes decisions around parking management and transportation.

 Lives: in Cedar Hills